 ► A ceremony is performed where young men are blindfolded and other men dance around them and blow some kind of dust in their faces.

-SUBSTANCE USE - Several men drink an alcoholic beverage and appear intoxicated, and men eat and drink what appears to be an alcoholic beverage.
+- Several men drink an alcoholic beverage and appear intoxicated, and men eat and drink what appears to be an alcoholic beverage.
 A ceremony is performed where young men are blindfolded and other men dance around them and blow some kind of dust in their faces, and a man drinks a liquid medicine and reacts to the taste.

-DISCUSSION TOPICS - The Roman Empire, ancient Britain, Hadrian's Wall, dishonor, responsibility, invading forces, right and wrong, slavery, honorable discharge, death of a parent, desertion, debt of honor, shame, politics, failure, humiliation, pride, courage, fate, faithfulness, symbols, trust, fear, satisfaction, freedom.
+- The Roman Empire, ancient Britain, Hadrian's Wall, dishonor, responsibility, invading forces, right and wrong, slavery, honorable discharge, death of a parent, desertion, debt of honor, shame, politics, failure, humiliation, pride, courage, fate, faithfulness, symbols, trust, fear, satisfaction, freedom.

-MESSAGE - The truth is worth struggling to uncover.
+- The truth is worth struggling to uncover.